“Santa Maria della Salute in Venedig vom Canal Grande”

 Santa Maria della Salute

 Santa Maria della Salute (Saint Mary of Health), commonly known as the Salute, is a so-called plague church in Venice, Italy.
-It was conceived after the summer of 1630 when a wave of the plague assaulted Venice, which killed nearly a third of the population within a year.
-In the city, 46,000 people died while in the lagoons over 94,000 died.
+It was conceived after the summer of 1630 when a wave of the plague assaulted Venice.
+The disease killed nearly a third of the population within a year.
+In the city, 46,000 people died while in the lagoons, over 94,000 died.
 Repeated displays of the sacrament, as well as prayers and processions to existing churches, had failed to stem the epidemic.
 Echoing the architectural response to a prior assault of the plague (1575–76), the Venetian Senate decreed that a new church would be built.

 The desire to create a suitable monument at a place that allows for easy processional access from Piazza San Marco led senators to select the present site.
 The Salute is a vast, octagonal building with two domes and a pair of picturesque bell-towers at the back.
 Built on a platform made of 1,000,000 wooden piles, it is constructed of Istrian stone and brick covered with marble dust.
-At the apex of the pediment stands a statue of the Virgin Mary who presides over the church which was erected in her honour.
+At the apex of the pediment stands a statue of the Virgin Mary.
+She presides over the church, which was erected in her honor.

 The Senate also decided that it would visit the church each year.
-On November 21 the Feast of the Presentation of the Virgin, known as the Festa della Madonna della Salute, the city’s officials parade from San Marco to the Salute for a service in gratitude for deliverance from the plague is celebrated.
+On November 21, the Feast of the Presentation of the Virgin, known as the Festa della Madonna della Salute.
+In this ceremony, the city’s officials parade from San Marco to the Salute for service in gratitude for deliverance from the plague is celebrated.
 The ceremony involved crossing the Grand Canal on a specially constructed pontoon bridge and is still a significant event in Venice.

 Since then, the dome of the Salute has become emblematic of the city, inspiring artists like Canaletto, J. M. W. Turner, John Singer Sargent, and Francesco Guardi.